simseve/repeaters/README.md

 # Ham Radio Repeaters in Italy

-This web app download the latest list from www.ik2ane.it and display it online here for easier consultation.
+This web app download the latest list of Ham Radio repeaters in Italy from www.ik2ane.it and displays it online for easier consultation.